harterc1/chat-ui/README.md

 `npm install`

 ##### Start the app

+In dev mode:
 `npm start`

+In production mode (should have better performance):
+`npx expo start --no-dev`

 In the output, you'll find options to open the app in a